Chairman – Glenn Cole

 Executive Director- Michael Cantrell

 In January of 2000 Mike made his first trip to Russia on a short-term trip to serve orphans.
 During that short stay the Lord put a love of Russia in his heart.
-God led Mike to Russia in November of that year to help establish and direct what is now MIR.
+God led Mike to Russia in November of that year to help establish and direct the Russian charity MIR.
 In early 2001 the Lord bought a co-worker named Olga into his life and they were married the following November.
 Olga is a talented translator and gifted administrator.
-Mike and Olga have their home in St. Petersburg, Russia.
+Mike, Olga and daughter Valerie have their home in St. Petersburg, Russia.

 Mike’s primary call is to help others do what they are called to do.
-As Executive Director, he helps people fulfill their call to minister in Belarus, Russia, Montenegro and Estonia.
-He is a founding board member of Stoneworks International and Sunbeam, an Estonian center for children with disabilities, and a past board member of Mission Global Outreach.
+As Executive Director, he helps people fulfill their call to minister in Belarus, Russia, Montenegro, Estonia, Norway and Moldova.
+He is a founding board member of both Stoneworks International and Sunbeam, an Estonian center for children with disabilities, and a past board member of Mission Global Outreach.
 He hosts the podcast “Ask for the Ancient Paths.”
 He is an ordained minister from Red River Church in Austin, Texas.

-Mike has written two books for families and recorded two albums of instrumental music (guitar and hammered dulcimer), and Olga has translated ‘Passion and Purity’ by Elisabeth Elliot, which was published by Shandal publishers in St. Petersburg.
+Mike has written two books for families and recorded two albums of instrumental music (guitar and hammer dulcimer), and Olga has translated ‘Passion and Purity’ by Elisabeth Elliot, which was published by Shandal publishers in St. Petersburg.

 Please visit his personal website learn more about Mike’s life and work.

 Accountant – Cheryl Fortson